Explainable Identification of Dementia from Transcripts using Transformer Networks: Dataset

 \section{Dataset}

 We use the ADReSS Challenge Dataset \cite{bib:LuzHaiderEtAl20ADReSS} for conducting our experiments.
 In contrast to other datasets, this dataset is matched for gender and age, so as to minimize the risk of bias in the prediction tasks.
 Moreover, it has been selected in such a way so as to mitigate biases often overlooked in evaluations of AD detection methods, including repeated occurrences of speech from the same participant (common in longitudinal datasets) and variations in audio quality.
 It consists of speech recordings along with their associative transcripts and includes 78 non-AD and 78 AD subjects.
-Each participant (PAR) has been assigned by the interviewer (INV) to describe the Cookie Theft picture from the Boston Diagnostic Aphasia Exam.
+In addition, the dataset includes the MMSE scores for each subject except one.
+We report the mean and standard deviation of the MMSE scores for the two main groups, i.e., AD patients and non-AD ones, in Table \ref{descriptive_purposes}.
+Each participant (PAR) has been assigned by the interviewer (INV) to describe the Cookie Theft picture from the Boston Diagnostic Aphasia Exam \cite{10.1001/archneur.1994.00540180063015}.
 Due to the fact that the transcripts are annotated using the CHAT coding system \cite{macwhinney2014childes}, we use the python library PyLangAcq \cite{lee-et-al-pylangacq:2016} for having access to the dataset.
 We use data (utterances) only from PAR and conduct our experiments at the transcript-level.
+The ADReSS Challenge dataset has been divided into a train and a test set.
+The train set consists of 54 AD patients and 54 non-AD ones, while the test set consists of 24 AD patients and 24 non-AD ones.